samchen2009/ekanban/README.md

 eKanban is a redmine plugin to support Kanban - an agile software development method.

-Please visit www.e-kaifa.com/projects/mybloh/kanbans to see the demo.
+You can visit www.e-kaifa.com/projects/mybloh/kanbans to see the demo.

 account: guest
 password: redmine